7 Trending Plants for the 2018 Season

 The Boxwood shrub is one of those plants that resists disease and bugs better than most.
 They grow slowly and they’re typically small, but they’re beloved for their versatility.
 In the summer, they enhance a garden in full bloom.
 But in the winter (in places you can garden in the winter), the Buxus becomes the centerpiece: a strong, green shrub that defines the character of your garden.

-Fun fact: Boxwood is often used to make chess pieces.
+Fun fact: You can often use Boxwood to make chess pieces.
 The white pieces are made with natural, unstained boxwood, and the black pieces are darkened.
 Checkmate.

 2) Calamagrostis ‘Karl Foerster’ (Feather reed grass)